JosephJonathanFernandes/PublicPulse/README.md

 ## 📱 Screenshots

-_Coming soon - Screenshots will be added in future updates_
+Screenshots and detailed visual documentation can be found in the `documentation_of_lifecycle_of_project/` folder.

 ---